-I received my license in 1976 as WN5TGL, later upgrading and receiving WB5TGL, and now finally W5GZ.
-I am a Life Member of the ARRL, and hold the 5BDXCC, 160 Meter DXCC, 3 Band WARC DXCCs, and now finally Mixed & Phone Honor Roll.
+I first received my Novice license in 1976 as WN5TGL, later upgrading and receiving WB5TGL, and now finally W5GZ.
+I am a Life Member of the ARRL, and hold the 5BDXCC, CW & Phone DXCCs, 160 Meter DXCC, 3 Band WARC DXCCs, and now finally Mixed & Phone Honor Roll.
 I also have earned my CW, Phone, and Mixed DXCCs ALL thru LoTW.
 The few needed Honor Roll cards were checked at the ARRL (160 meters), or by a card checker in El Paso, TX.
-Also, I now have >2100 on my DXCC Challenge.
+Also, I now have 2252 on my DXCC Challenge.

 My electronics pride is my totally homebrew HF linear amplifier and power supply that I built in 1984.
 It uses a pair of ducted-socket 4-400As in grounded grid with a 3100VDC 700 mA supply.
 It uses a tuned input, and works 80-10 including WARC.
 It's output is 1150 watts PEP on 80m into my Bird.
 When I decided to run a KW on 160 in '90, I did not want to modify an excellent working amplifier, so I just purchased an Ameritron AL-80A.
 Excellent amp, but it spends all of it's life on 160m.

 I was one of the original builders of our local 2m repeater and 440 remote base systems in the '70s & '80s.
 I have also held every office at least twice in our local club (Secretary/Treasurer for 8+); the Gila Amateur Radio Society.